 This practice is offered on the 8th of every month.
-See Calendar for day and time.
+See chanted prayers calendar for day and time.

 A female Buddha, Tara is a manifestation of the ultimate wisdom of all Buddhas.
 Each of the twenty-one distinct Taras is a manifestation of the principal Green Tara, also known as “Mother of the Conquerors.”